mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 }
 ```

 In the above example, three pointers target the same memory location, thus we cannot run delete on all of them we face double-delete problems explained in the Delete section.
 Here, we have to decide which one is the owner or which one needs to outlive others, so we run delete command on that one, so the rest are observers.
-Because of these complexities, smart pointers are introduced in C++11. <br/>
+Because of these complexities, smart pointers are introduced in C++11.

-There is another situation that memory leaks:<br/>
+There is another situation that memory leaks:

 ```cpp